www.mnvisas.com

 MN Group

-• You must have a minimum of one year of full-time (minimum 30 hours per week) paid work experience in a skilled occupation over the past 10 years related to your field of education.
-Your work experience must be in a high skilled occupation (NOC “0”, “A” or “B”) that is considered to be in-demand in Saskatchewan at the time of your application.
-Please see Occupations In-Demand and Express Entry Occupation Requirements for more information.
+• You must have completed a minimum of one year of full-time, paid work experience in a skilled occupation within the last ten years that is related to your field of study, with at least thirty hours per week.
+Your employment history must have been in a highly skilled (NOC “0”, “A”, or “B”) occupation that Saskatchewan was deemed to be in demand for at the time of your application.
+For additional information, please refer to the requirements for Express Entry and In-Demand Occupations.

 Point Assessment Grid